SuadeLabs/fire/documentation/properties/type.md

 >
 > - must have a maturity of at least seven days from
 >   the date of deposit
-> - may require at least seven days’ prior written
+> - may require at least seven days' prior written
 >   notice of intent to withdraw funds
 > - must be subject to early withdrawal penalties if
 >   funds are withdrawn within six days of the date of